damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 1. Manufacturing technology means all the machinery, equipment and processes that are used to manufacture products.
 So,documentation of manufacturing technology consists

-  - Manufacturing sequences and its tool kit.
+  - Manufacturing process and operation
-    - Machine name
-      - 3D printer stereo lithography
-      - Laser cutting machine
-      - Wire cutting machine
-      - CNC Machines
-      - Milling machines
-      - Drilling machines
-      - Grinding machines
-      - etc.
-    - Machining operation and process
      - 3D printing stereo lithography
      - Wire cutting
      - Laser cutting
      - CNC machinig
      - Milling
      - Drilling
-      - Tapping
+     - Grinding
      - etc.
+   - Machine name
+   - Manufacturing tools

-     - materials
+   - Machine parameters

+2. The standard file formats support rapid prototyping, 3D printing, and the surface geometry of a 3D design without the possibility for modification.
+The standard design file formats include:
+  - CAD files in an interchange format (STL format)
+  - 2D drawings (SVG or JPEG)
+  - Manufacturing export formats (G-code, STEP-NC)
+  - Circuit board design formats (Gerber RS-274X
-  - ...
+  - Excellon file

+4. Reference of material selection

-  - Post-processing and its tool kit.
+5. Post-processing and its tool kit.
 For example:
     - Sanding after 3D printing
     - Cold welding
     - Gap filling
     - Polishing
     - Priming and painting
     - Etc.
-- Bill of material (BOM) that consists:
+6. Bill of material (BOM) that consists:
   - Part number
   - Item name
   - Description
   - Quantity
   - cost
   - Etc.
-- Reference of material selection

 - Etc.